aneylon/Hive-Mind-RR/README.md

 ## ToDos

+- [ ] Add react-form-hook for form validation
 - [ ] Deploy to heroku or netlify or something
 - [ ] CI (Circle, Jenkins, ???)
 - [ ] Google Analytics